Preserving our past and planning for our future

 APOMA is governed by an elected committee of 9 persons who must be members of the Association.
 The Committee meets a minimum of once a month and is supported by a number of independent community members who attend meetings from time to time or act as consultants to assist with particular issues such as opal mining interests, regional marketing and development, community services and events.
-An OCA representative attends meetings from time to time in an ex-officio capacity.

 The association’s roots were established during the 1950’s when a group of local miners joined forces for the purpose of representing the interests of local opal miners and over the next decade that organisation largely governed this isolated township which had expanded rapidly from its establishment in 1933.

 On the 2nd March 1960, the group which had developed as a community focussed organisation first registered as an incorporated association with the name of Andamooka Progress and Opal Miners Association Incorporated.
 With the population peaking at the time at around 2000, many community facilities and services were developed during this period together with a raft of regular community events.
 Although the Association does not have the powers of a local council, the depth of the association’s activities in managing and developing the town to the present time is reflected in the historic collection which can be found on this website.